tdvietdev/tdvietdev/README.md

 - Driver, vehicle management
 - Schedule of each vehicle in each project
 - Project managements
-- Tracking the current location, status and distance traveled of each vehicle
+- Tracking the current location, status and distance traveled of each vehicle, ...

 ## 07/2021 → 10/2021 : Cowell